Join listal

 Now that I've watched it again, I can say it has lost some of its charm but it still remains very good, very much due to its plot.

-What makes it even shittier situation, or as I like to call it "a shituation", is that keeping a bus running non-stop seems to cause more damage to the city than the passengers.
+What makes it even shittier a situation, or as I like to call it "a shituation", is that keeping a bus running non-stop seems to cause more damage to the city than it would to the passengers.
 Maybe it would save more lives to let the bus explode than put everyone else in the city to a danger.
 The airplane blows up with the bus.
 How many do you think died there?

 Hopper makes a solid performance but his evil laughter is a bit too much.
 It's not like he's the devil.
 I mean his motive is money, not spreading anarchy or terror or anything.